-Plan PCPs and dentists have certain specialists they use for referrals, although, you are covered for any specialist who is part of our network.
+You are covered for any specialist who is part of our network.
 If there are specific specialists you want to see, you should ask your PCP if they work with those specialists.
-You may change your PCP if you want to see a specialist to whom your current PCP cannot refer you.
-For more information about changing your PCP, see "Changing your PCP" in this chapter.
 You may also call Member Services if you need more information or help.